Tunisian Breakfast Soup with bell peppers, chickpeas, tomatoes, kale, and more! A nutritious way of starting the day!

 It’s Breakfast Recipe Friday!

-Normally, I’m all about tempting you with sweet, decadent yet healthy cake, pudding, porridge, pancakes, or waffles, to load the breakfast bases for the weekend, but this time around, we’re kick starting the day with a savory Tunisian classic.
+Normally, I’m all about tempting you with sweet, decadent yet healthy Paleo Coffee Cake, Chia Seed Pudding, Buckwheat Porridge, Paleo Almond Flour Pancakes, or Banana Walnut Waffles, to load the breakfast bases for the weekend, but this time around, we’re kick starting the day with a savory Tunisian classic.

-Heck, I ate it for breakfast for a solid week, and I’m the most normal person you ever did come across on the internet who writes a quirky food blog and has an outtacontrol obsession with beets.
+Heck, I ate it for breakfast for a solid week, and I’m the most normal person you ever did come across on the internet who writes a quirky food blog and has an out of control obsession with beets.
 Ever.